Color My Text

 or false

-, only the first rule in the sequence of configurations will be applied.
-This is due to how CSS works and making the behavior any different would have created further confusion when these decorations are applied on top of the text rendered by the color theme.
-Anyway, why would you want to underline and strike out the text at the same time? :)
+, only the first rule (i.e., either underline or strike-through) in the sequence of configurations will get applied.
+This is how CSS works and making the behavior any different would have created further confusion when both of these decorations together are applied on top of the text rendered by the color theme.
+Anyway, why would you ever want to underline and strike out the text at the same time? :)

 While adding the configuration inside user or workspace settings, before you add any of the text decoration properties, Visual Studio Code would show JSON schema validation error Missing Property "color".